Senior U.S. officials recommend removal of NSA director: sources

 Rogers is head of both the National Security Agency and the U.S. military's Cyber Command.
 Carter was also disappointed with the Cyber Command's performance in the war against Islamic State, another source said.

-The White House, Pentagon, NSA and office of the Director of National Intelligence declined to comment.
+The White House, Pentagon, NSA and office of the Director of National Intelligence declined to comment on the matter.
 A Trump campaign spokesman had no immediate comment.

-U.S. Representative Devin Nunes, chairman of the House of Representatives Intelligence Committee and a Republican, said later on Saturday he had written to Carter and Clapper asking them to testify to the committee about the matter.

 The Obama administration wants to split leadership at the National Security Agency and Cyber Command, arguing that the job of leading two agencies with differing missions is too much for one person.